vadbertalan/advent-of-code/README.md

 ## Solving with Python

-Run `chmod 777 install.bat && ./install.bat` to install the dependencies
+Run `chmod 777 install-python-deps.bat && ./install-python-deps.bat` to install Python dependencies

 The package also introspects the current day from the path/name of the script that contains the solution, so be careful with namings: `10_1_asd.py` is not good, use `10_a_asd.py` instead.